model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/verifying-success.gif" style="box-shadow: 0 2px 4px rgba(0, 0, 0, 0.5);" alt="verifying-success" />

-And with that green check-mark, you can be assured that the harness has been verified!
+And with that green check mark, you can be assured that the harness has been verified!

 ## Wrapping up

-You can use Kani natively in VS Code using the Kani VS Code extension, [available on the marketplace](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) now.
+You can use Kani through VS Code using the Kani VS Code extension, [available on the marketplace](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) now.
 In this post, we've seen how the VS Code extension can help you to iteratively verify properties of your code.
-The extension can run your Kani harnesses; generate unit tests that demonstrate property violations; and verify the harnesses.
+The extension can debug the unit tests using a standard debugger, generate unit tests that demonstrate property violations, and verify the harnesses.

 The Kani extension has more features which weren’t mentioned in the blog, that you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).